sana-datapro/projects/Forecasting Renewable Energy Consumption in the US/README.md

 Python

 ## Key Insights
-- The use of energy fuels carries significant environmental, health, economic, and political consequences.
-These challenges highlight the need to transition toward cleaner and more sustainable energy sources such as wind, solar, biomass, and biodiesel.
-However, it is equally important to anticipate future energy demands to ensure effective energy planning and optimal resource allocation.

 - The most significant energy-consuming sectors are industrial, electric power, and transportation.
 - The predominant sources of energy are biomass energy and conventional hydroelectric power, which have been consistently consumed over the years.